tobyweed/MobileLighting/README.md

     **Update:** As of June 2019, the two apps have been communicating by connecting to local wifi network **RobotLab** in the robot lab.
 This works fine.
 The trouble with the **MiddleburyCollege** network appears to have been some authorization caveat.

-### Communication Between ML Mac and Rosvita server
+### Communication Between ML Mac and ML Robot Control
 The main program, ML Mac, communicates with the robot via a server running Rosvita (robot control software).
 This is necessarily on a different machine, as Rosvita only runs on Ubuntu.

 They communicate via a wireless socket.
 Note that the socket is re-created with every command ML Mac sends to the server, and that **ML Mac requires the IP address of the server, which is currently hardcoded in LoadPath_client.cpp**.
 If it doesn't have the correct IP address (and the robot's IP address occasionally changes), it will try to establish connection indefinitely.